Blog

 Reflection

 After reviewing these topics, the area that I’m least familiar with is low-level memory management.
-I tend to use higher-level programming languages, like Python and JavaScript, where memory management isn’t handled by the programmer.
+I tend to use higher-level programming languages, like Python and JavaScript, where memory management is handled automatically.
 We explored memory management a bit in this week’s programming assignment, so I’m getting some more experience with it.

 Structs and pointers are a bit easier for me to understand, since these concepts are often used in higher-level programming languages.
 I’m familiar with the difference between passing by value vs. passing by reference and object-oriented programming, so I’ve been able to translate that knowledge to C programming.